asearer/rpg/README.md

-Just a simple test rpg using python
+Just a simple test rpg using python, currentlty only one battle.